-Researchers have made important progress toward a new diagnostic test for schistosomiasis, which could help the World Health Organization (WHO) achieve its goal of interrupting transmission of the disease, and eventual elimination of it.
+Researchers have made important progress toward a new type of schistosomiasis diagnostic testing, which could help the World Health Organization (WHO) achieve its goal of interrupting transmission of the disease, and eventual elimination of it.

 Schistosomiasis, spread by parasitic blood flukes, is prevalent in tropical and subtropical areas.